Things to Do in Auckland City Centre for Free (or Cheap)

 Location: Giapo, 12 Gore Street

-5. Get a taste of the South Pacific
+12. Get a Taste of the South Pacific – CHEAP

 New Zealand benefits from a strong cultural influence from the South Pacific.
-Located right next to island like Fiji, Tonga and Vanuatu which are popular cultural and holiday spots for New Zealanders, New Zealand is a great place to experience the vibrant island cultures.
+Located right next to islands like Fiji, Tonga and Vanuatu, which are popular cultural and holiday spots for New Zealanders, New Zealand is a great place to experience the vibrant island cultures.
 At Four Shells Kava Bar you can try the famous island drink called Kava.
-Kava is the traditional drink in many of those island, it is made of ground roots and a lot of patience.
-It tastes bitter but is very more-ish and will definitely make you want to head to the islands to check more South Pacific Culture.
+Kava is the traditional drink made with ground-up roots and a lot of patience.
+It tastes bitter but is very more-ish and will definitely make you want to head to the islands to check more South Pacific culture.

 Get a free orientation of Auckland Central from a local!
 Find out where the best places are to eat and party, the top sights to visit, what events to go to, all on the backpacker budget.
 After this 2-hour tour, you’ll not want to leave the City of Sails.